danagerous/bus-routes/README.md

 This was my very first experience with web mapping.
 I have plans to:

-*Make respsonsive UI
+-Make respsonsive UI
-*Move individual KML's to Google Fusion Tables
+-Move individual KML's to Google Fusion Tables
-*Add selection toggle school boundary and school locations
+-Add selection toggle school boundary and school locations